-If you’re already familiar with our activities and books then feel free to skip this tutorial and proceed to the SHOP tab in the menu where books can be searched by instruction set, series, age, and title.
+(If you’re already familiar with our activities, feel free to skip this introductory page and proceed to the SHOP tab in the menu where books can be searched by instruction set, series, age, and title.)

 THE DEVELOPMENTAL CURVE